hardboilr/AIAntKiller/README.md

+## Notes
+This README is also available on this project's github repository [here](https://github.com/hardboilr/AIAntKiller "Antwars Github Project").

 ## Project overview

 Initially our aim was to create very **low level ant-behaviour** which would mostly be independent of ant-type.
 Types of behavior would be kill, hunt, flee, scavenge, breed, explore etc. This layer would essentially be solely responsible for returning actions such as *Turn Left* or *Attack*. **Combining these low-level behaviors** would then create different types **mid-level** behavior akin **moods/state of mind**, based on a configuration of weighted probabilities.
 For instance creating an aggressive mood would be achieved by having a higher probability  against hunt, kill or scavenge behaviors.
 Finally on top of that a **high-level** type of behavior where it would be possible to create specific **goals**, such as set two warrior-ants to attack the enemy queen or assign an warrior-ant to protect the queen, again by **using mid-level behavior**.